-- (1) The provisions of the Act relating to Universities and University Colleges Section 5-2 apply to appeals against formal errors in connection with examinations.
+- (1) The provisions of section 5-2 of the Act relating to universities and university colleges apply to appeals against formal errors in connection with examinations.
 Appeals against formal errors are to be considered by the Appeals Board at Østfold University College. - (2) Appeals against formal errors must be submitted within three weeks of when the student became aware, or should have become aware, of the circumstances on which the appeal is based.